Leslie-Wong-H/jsbi-calculator/readme.md

 ## Note:

 The following operations are available.
-Please mind the factors which are negative must start with "-" and be surrounded by parentheses, and positive ones can not start with "+".
+Please mind the factors which are negative must start with "-" and be surrounded by parentheses, e.g. (-11) and the positive ones can not start with "+".

 | Operation      | Symbol |
 | -------------- | ------ |